elemental/elemental-web/source/documentation/0.82-p1/build.rst

 The build mode can be specified with the ``CMAKE_BUILD_TYPE`` option, e.g., ``-D CMAKE_BUILD_TYPE=PureDebug``.
 If this option is not specified, Elemental defaults to the **PureRelease** build mode.

+Once the build mode is selected, one might also want to manually set the optimization level of the compiler, e.g., via the CMake option ``-D CXX_FLAGS="-O3 -std=c++11"``, which both sets the optimization level to 3 and provides the usual flags for requesting C++11 support.

 Testing the installation
 ========================